Public consultation on the draft Local Plan is now open. It runs until 5pm on Friday 30 January 2026.

 Our Early stages of the Local Plan Document Library includes all the documents related to the First Conversation consultation and the Call for Sites.

-In November 2020 we published initial evidence base findings and development strategy options assessments, and you can read our news release about the main findings.
+In November 2020 we published initial evidence base findings and development strategy options assessments.
 The additional water briefing we published at the time is published in our Early stages of the Local Plan Document Library.

 First Proposals consultation (Regulation 18) - 2021